As fun as camping can be, the preparations leading up to the trip can be hectic. This is especially true if you’re yet to choose a tent.

 One of the things that we miss the most when we stay outdoors away from home is insulation.

-Thanks to their thicker material, canvas tents are more effective in blocking the heat from the sun as well as preventing warmth from escaping the tent.
+Thanks to their thicker material, canvas tents are more effective than synthetic tents at blocking the heat from the sun as well as preventing warmth from escaping the tent.

 This results in a temperature inside the tent that’s cooler in the summer and warmer in the winter.

-Even if you leave your tent for a long time under sunlight that it’s bound to heat up inside, it’ll take longer for that to happen if it’s made from canvas.
+Even if you leave your tent for such a long time under sunlight that it’s bound to heat up inside, it’ll take longer for that to happen if the tent is made from canvas.

 If you’re staying inside a tent that’s poorly ventilated and it’s humid outside, there’s a possibility you’ll soon be sitting in a musty or clammy cloud.

-The culprit behind this is condensation, which can turn your home away from home into a smelly, stuffy place that you can’t wait to get out from.
-This issue often happens in polyester or nylon tents with inadequate ventilation as the synthetic material itself is not breathable.
+The culprit behind this is condensation, which can turn tents into a smelly, stuffy place that you can’t wait to get out from.
+This issue often happens in polyester tents or nylon tents with inadequate ventilation as the synthetic tent material itself is not breathable.